Table of Contents

 The next in our list of dynamic operational reporting examples was created with a marketing dashboard tool and it focuses on all important aspects of your campaigns.

-An essential operational report sample for any modern business looking to boost brand awareness, improve engagement, and accelerate business growth, our marketing performance dashboard offers a detailed breakdown of specific campaign spend (benchmarked against specific campaign budgets) while providing insights on impressions, clicks, and acquisition costs.
+An essential operational report sample for any modern business looking to boost brand awareness, improve engagement, and accelerate growth, our marketing template offers a detailed breakdown of specific campaign spending (benchmarked against specific campaign budgets) while providing insights on impressions, clicks, and acquisition costs.

 Marketing is an all-encompassing area of business, and as such, making the biggest possible impact while preserving your budget will place you on a path to continual growth, success, and profitability.
 This is a report that will help you do just that.

-Last but certainly not least, we’re going to talk about the financial operations report.
-A finance-based operational reporting tool drills down into every essential pocket of an organizations’ budget and expenditure.
-As such, it’s possible to not only maintain but also improve operations-based financial health over time, as we will see in our dashboard below.
+Next, we’re going to talk about the financial operations report.
+A finance-based tool drills down into every essential pocket of an organization’s budget and expenditure.
+As such, it’s possible to not only maintain but also improve operations-based financial health over time, as we will see in our example below.

 **click to enlarge**

 - Vendor Payment Error Rate

 - Budget Variance